Dental Implants in Mexico

 However, it is not necessary in most cases and the surgery to insert the implant will take only an hour or two and will take place at the dentist’s office.
 If a bone graft is needed, the surgery may take place in a hospital, depending on the amount of bone needed and where it will be taken from.

 After the procedure is finished, a dental implant will have the same strength and stability as a natural tooth.
 It will also look and feel like a natural tooth.
 A dental implant typically lasts for life and requires practically the same amount of care like a regular tooth.

 Dental implants have one disadvantage: they are expensive.
-Because of their high price in the United States, many American dentists just don’t offer them as an option to most patients.
+Because of their high price in the United States, some American dentists just don’t offer them as an option to most patients.

 However, many Americans have been able to afford this procedure by coming to Mexico for inexpensive dental implants.
 In fact, price of dental implants in Mexico are routinely 50% to 80% less than prices for dental implants in the USA and Canada.

-If you are considering dental implants in Mexico, we invite you to contact one of the leading dental implant specialists at Sani Dental Group and compare Mexico dentist prices, just to discover how inexpensive dental implants in Mexico are.
+If you are considering dental implants in Mexico, we invite you to contact one of the leading dental implant specialists at Sani Dental Group and compare Mexico dentist prices, just to discover how much you can save with the price of dental implants in Mexico.

 Similar to a regular dental bridge, but it is supported by dental implants and not by natural teeth.
 In most cases, when an implant supported bridge is used, one implant is placed in the jawbone for each missing tooth.
 Then, the crowns are connected to each other to form one piece.